Dr. Jai Maharaj

 o o o

-for the educational purposes of research and open
+educational purposes of research and open discussion.
+The

-material is being made available in efforts to advance
+copyright owner.
+This material is being made available in

-cultural, etc., issues.
-It is believed that this
+social, and cultural, etc., issues.
+It is believed that

-as provided for in section 107 of the US Copyright Law.
+material as provided for in section 107 of the US Copyright

 material on this site is distributed without profit to

-USENET newsgroups or visiting web sites.
-For more
+visiting web sites.
+For more information go to:

 If you wish to use copyrighted material from this article